Animal Droppings/Feces Removal

 Dangers of Animal Carcasses in your Home

-Dead animals can carry diseases that are harmful to humans and pets.
+Dead animals in the house can carry diseases that are harmful to humans and pets.
 These diseases can be contracted through physical touch with the carcass.
-Leptospirosis and tularemia are two diseases that can be contracted through animal carcasses.
+Leptospirosis and tularemia are two of the many diseases that can be contracted through animal carcasses.

-In addition to being dangerous to you and your family members, dead animals in your SW Missouri home present a threat to pets.
+In addition to being dangerous to you and your family members, dead animals in the house present a threat to pets.
 Deceased animals attract fleas and other bugs which are dangerous to your pet.
 Your pet may also be at risk of contracting a disease if they are curious about the dead animal and pick it up.

 Stench from Carcasses

-Factors that can affect the smell from a carcass include:
+Factors that can affect the smell from a dead animal in the house include:

 Size of Animal